EXT. Groups Frequently Asked Questions

 Q: Should I leave my children at home for EXT.
 Group?

-A: No. We want the children of our families to be known, and for them to interact with the Body of Christ, not to be isolated from it.
+A: No. We want the children of our families to be seen and included, and for them to interact with the Body of Christ, not to be isolated from it with someone watching them in another room.
 The EXT.
 Group is a gathering of the Body of Christ and our covenant children are a part of that body.
-Children need to be among the people of God and see adults pray, read Scripture, praise God, and discuss God’s word.
+Children need to be among the people of God and see adult Christians model Christianity by praying, reading Scripture, praising God, and discussing God’s word.

 Q: Should I look for a group that is specific to my age?